keithalewis/math/ums.md

-Fischer Black, Myron Scholes [@BlaSch1973], and Robert C. Merton III [@Mer1973], invented a Nobel Prize winning theory showing how to value options by dynamically trading a bond and a stock.
-Stephen Ross's paper "A Simple Approach to the Valuation of Risky Streams" [@Ros1978] extended the B-S/M theory by showing how to value a derivative using _any_ collection of instruments.
+Fischer Black, Myron Scholes [@BlaSch1973], and Robert C. Merton III [@Mer1973], invented a Nobel Prize winning theory showing how to value equity options using a money market account to finance dynamic trading in the underlying stock.
+In their model, it is possible to exactly replicate the option payoff so the value of the option is the cost of setting up the initial hedge.

+Stephen Ross tremendously generalized the B-S/M model in "A Simple Approach to the Valuation of Risky Streams" [@Ros1978] by showing how to approximately value a derivative using _any_ collection of instruments.

 He used the Hahn-Banach theorem to show

 > _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.